husker-dev/AlterUI/README.md

 Lightweight Kotlin/Java UI framework.

-The main task is to make window creation faster and easier.

 # What can it do now?
   - Draw and fill any shape
   - Draw lines with any caps and joins